franciscojdg/TempoAndGenreExtractor/README.md

  - GTZAN: opihi.cs.uvic.ca/sound/genres.tar.gz
  - hainsworth: http://www.marsyas.info/tempo/ (also contains other useful datasets

- The audio files are cut into short audio clips and these are converted to frequency spectrograms so they can be processed as images and fed into a CNN
+ The audio files are cut into short audio clips and these are converted to frequency spectrograms so they can be processed as images and fed into a CNN.
+Example songs have been converted into such spectrograms below:
  ![spectrograms](https://github.com/franciscojdg/TempoAndGenreExtractor/blob/master/Master%20Thesis/Figures/espectrogramas_db2.png)

  ## Models

- The individual models that have been tested, as well as data processing performed, are described in separate jupyter notebooks under [Modelo](https://github.com/franciscojdg/TempoAndGenreExtractor/Modelo)
+ The individual models that have been tested, as well as data processing performed, are described in separate jupyter notebooks in the directory [Modelo](https://github.com/franciscojdg/TempoAndGenreExtractor/Modelo)

  TO DO: describe models